brianjmarvin/datasnack-ai/README.md

 ---

 *This tool was hacked together by developers who got tired of manually testing AI agents.
-It's not perfect, but it's better than nothing.* 🤷‍♂️
+It's not perfect, but it's better than nothing.* 🤷‍♂️# ai-agent-checker